Leo Gibson: Professional

 Gibson had a trial with the Dallas Burn of Major League Soccer in 2004., before eventually signing with the Minnesota Thunder of the USL First Division in 2005.
 However, a hand injury kept him from playing any games that season.
 He remained with the Minnesota through the end of 2008, becoming an integral part of the team in the 2006 and 2007 seasons especially.

 In 2007, the California Cougars of the Major Indoor Soccer League selected Gibson with the 40th pick in the MISL Draft.
-He informed the team that he preferred to not play in California and the Cougars traded his rights to the Detroit Ignition on November 15, 2007 in exchange for a first round pick in the 2008 Supplemental Draft.
+He informed the team that he preferred to not play in California and the Cougars traded his rights to the Detroit Ignition on November 15, 2007, in exchange for a first-round pick in the 2008 Supplemental Draft.

 On March 17, 2009, having been released by Minnesota, Gibson signed for the Cleveland City Stars for an undisclosed transfer fee.
 He played 27 games and scored 2 goals for Cleveland before the club folded at the end of the season; after a brief return to indoor soccer with Philadelphia Kixx in 2009–10, he signed with USL Second Division side Charlotte Eagles in 2010.

 Gibson was signed to play in the MISL's return to Kansas City with the Missouri Comets on October 16, 2010.
-Named the MISL’s Offensive Player of the Month in November, it was Gibson’s move to the Comets’ DEFENSIVE end on New Year’s Eve that provided the club its much-needed spark in the back.
+Named the MISL's Offensive Player of the Month in November, it was Gibson's move to the Comets’ DEFENSIVE end on New Year's Eve that provided the club its much-needed spark in the back.
 Despite playing the first seven games on offense, Gibson still tied for the team lead in blocks with 20, which tied him for 6th overall in the league.
 Gibson was a tenacious defender, but he was often able to find the back of the net for the Comets, finishing 8th in the league in scoring with 45 points and finishing tied for the second most 3-point goals with four.
 As a reward for his efforts, Gibson was named 1st Team All-MISL.

 Gibson was named head coach of the Comets on October 29, 2019.

-Gibson retired from the Kansas City Comets in March of 2024.
+Gibson retired from the Kansas City Comets in March 2024.